Doctrine of Laches: Meaning and Elements

 This issue came up for judicial scrutiny for the first time in Tilokchand Motichand v.
 H.B Munshi [8], In the actual situation, the sales tax collector assistant issued the rebate of a certain amount of sales tax collected by the petitioners in order for the reimbursement to be transferred to the consumers and certificates to be generated before the officer.
 However, the provision was not met by the petitioner and the balance was then forfeited to the state under 21(4) of the Bombay Sales Tax Act, 1953.

 On the basis that forfeiture was without jurisdiction and violated Article 19(1)(g) & 265 of the Constitution, the petitioners contested the decree of forfeiture under Article 226 of the Constitution.
-The written request, however, was rejected.
-The petitioners have not appealed the case to the Supreme Court.
+The High Court, however, rejected their writ petition.
+The petitioners did not appeal to the Supreme Court.

 However, in Kantilal Babulal & Brothers v.
-H.C Patel, the Supreme Court held that the validity of section 21(4) of the Bombay Sales Tax Act, 1953 was thrown in jeopardy and that the section did not carry out any process to assess if the dealer involved had genuinely received any amount from the customers.
-Following the illegal declaration of the petitioners in the case of Tilokchand in 1968, the petitioners of Tilokchand filed a writ petition under Article 32 for the annulment of the order of forfeiture passed in 1958[9].
+H.C Patel [9], the Supreme Court held that the validity of section 21(4) of the Bombay Sales Tax Act, 1953 was thrown in jeopardy and that the section did not carry out any process to assess if the dealer involved had genuinely received any amount from the customers.
+Relying on this judgment, the petitioners in Tilokchand Motichand filed a writ petition under Article 32 in 1968, seeking annulment of the forfeiture order issued in 1958.

 In the present case, the key question before the SC was whether any limitation time could be defined for written petitions pursuant to Art.32.
 The court dismissed the appeal by a vote.
 The problem, however, resulted in sharp differences of opinion between the judges who made up the bench.